 Take a Car

 You could either rent a car and drive yourself from Krakow to Zakopane, or you could hire a private driver, although the price is significantly more than either bus or train.
-It would be really nice to have your own car for exploring the Tatra Mountains and Zakopane though.
+However, it would be really nice to have your own car for exploring the Tatra Mountains on your Zakopane itinerary.

 Take a Day Tour to Zakopane

 I’d hate to recommend such a short trip to this marvelous area of Poland.
 Truly, it is deserving of many days, and even one night is not enough.
 We had almost two full days there and certainly wanted much more.
 But…if a day trip is all you have time for, I certainly won’t try to dissuade you from it.
 Here are some of the top rated day trips from Krakow to Zakopane.